oddstream/lsol/README.md

 So you can, for example, listen to an audio book while playing.

+#### Allow orientation (Android only)

+With this set to 'on' (the default), rotating the phone/tablet will re-orient the baize.

+With this set to 'off', the orientation will be fixed to whatever it was when the app started.

 ### Is the game rigged?

-No. The cards are shuffled randomly using a Fisher-Yates shuffle driven by a Park-Miller pseudo random number generator, which is in itself seeded by a random number.
+No. The cards are shuffled randomly using a Fisher-Yates shuffle driven by a Park-Miller pseudo random number generator,which is in itself seeded by a random number.
 This mechanism was tested and analysed to make sure it produced an even distribution of shuffled cards.

-There are 80658175170943878571660636856403766975289505440883277824000000000000
-possible deals of a pack of 52 playing cards; you're never going to play the same game twice, nor indeed play the same game that anyone else ever has, or ever will.
+There are [80,658,175,170,943,878,571,660,636,856,403,766,975,289,505,440,883,277,824,000,000,000,000](https://en.wikipedia.org/wiki/Shuffling) possible deals of a pack of 52 playing cards; you're never going to play the same game twice, nor indeed play the same game that anyone else ever has, or ever will.

+It's possible that a deal will start with no movable cards, just like it might if you'd dealt physical cards on a physical table.

 ### Any hints and tips?

-* For games that start with face down cards (like Klondike or Yukon) the priority is to get the face down cards turned over.
+* For games that start with any face down cards (like Klondike or Yukon) the priority is to get the face down cards turned over.
 * For games that start with a block of cards in the tableau and only allow single cards to be moved (like Forty Thieves), the priority is usually to open up some space (create empty tableaux piles) to allow you to juggle cards around.
 * For Forty Thieves-style games, the *other* priority is to minimize the number of cards in the waste pile.
-* For puzzle-type games (like Baker's Dozen, Freecell, Simple Simon), take your time and think ahead.
+* For puzzle-type games (like Baker's Dozen, Freecell, Penguin, Simple Simon), take your time and think ahead.
 * For games with reshuffles (like Usk, Cruel and Perseverance) you need to anticipate the effects of the reshuffle.
 * Use undo and bookmark, a lot.
-Undo isn't cheating; it's improvising, adapting and overcoming.
+Undo isn't cheating; it's experimenting and learning.

 ## Terminology and conventions